Milove: History

-In January 1989 the population was 5921 people.
+In January 1989 the population was 5921 people: 2700 men and 3221 women.

+After the proclamation of independence of Ukraine, the settlement turned out to be on the border with Russia, and a customs post "Milove" was equipped there, which is located in the area of responsibility of the Luhansk border patrol guard of the Eastern Regional Department of the State Border Guard Service of Ukraine.
+The villages of Milove (Ukraine) and Chertkovo (Russia) are separated by the Friendship of Peoples Street, which is about three kilometers long and is also a state border.
+This street is home to almost 500 citizens of Ukraine and Russia who live on both sides of it.
+On the Russian side there are Chertkovsky elevator, railroad station, meat processing plant.
+On the Ukrainian side of the street are the Milove Refined Oils Plant (not operating), an energy company, and a large market square.
+In 2004-2013 Milove hosted the annual international festival of modern and traditional Ukrainian and Russian songs "Friendship Street".
+The border was de facto opened.

+In May 1995, the Cabinet of Ministers of Ukraine approved the decision to privatize the repair and transport enterprise located here, and, in July 1995, the decision to privatize of raion agricultural machinery and raion agricultural chemistry.

-At the outbreak of the War in Donbas, Milove was not very affected by the war that raged in much of the region.
+At the outbreak of the war in Donbas, Milove was not very affected by the war that raged in much of the region.
 However, on November 12, 2014, a Ukrainian border guard office was shot at with a grenade launcher leaving no casualties.
 Political tensions led to security cameras being installed on the Russian side of the border, and a fence being erected on the Ukrainian side of the border.
 On November 27, 2015, two Russian servicemen were detained in the city, and later exchanged back to Russian authorities.

 It was occupied by Russian forces on February 24, 2022, during the 2022 Russian invasion of Ukraine.